Kalshi promo code CBSSPORTS for Seahawks vs. Patriots: Claim $10 cash bonus for 2026 Big Game on Sunday

 Kalshi offers $10 cash bonus for new users for New England vs. Seattle in the Big Game on Sunday, February 8

 The Seattle Seahawks and New England Patriots will go head-to-head in the Big Game on Sunday, and the latest Kalshi promo code CBSSPORTS gives new users a $10 cash bonus after your first $10 in trades.
 Kickoff is set for 6:30 p.m.
-ET at Levi's Stadium in Santa Clara, California, and there are already numerous Seahawks vs. Patriots prediction markets available.
+ET at Levi's Stadium in Santa Clara, California, and there are already numerous Seahawks vs. Patriots prediction markets available, including Seattle to win at $0.67 per share, or New England to win at $34 per share.
 Claim your Kalshi promo code CBSSPORTS here:

 Full details can be found in our Kalshi promo code review.